aossama/itworx-workshops/git-scm-lab-101/10-git-config.md

-The ```git config``` command is a convenience function that is used to get or set Git configuration values on a global or local project level.
-These configuration levels correspond to .gitconfig text files.
-Executing git config will modify a configuration text file.
+The ```git config``` command is a convenient function that is used to get or set Git configuration values on a global or local project level.
+These configuration levels correspond to **.gitconfig** text files.
+Executing `git config` will modify a configuration text file.

 ## Task

-### Reading git config values / git config
+### Reading git config values / `git config`

 The most basic use case for git config is to invoke it with a configuration name, which will display the set value at that name.
 Configuration names are dot delimited strings composed of a 'section' and a 'key' based on their hierarchy.
 For example: user.email